Transfors between 2-categories

 Local presentability of EM-categories is discussed on p.
 123, 124 of

-The following paper of Melliès compares the Linton representability condition above with the Segal condition that distinguishes those simplicial sets that are the nerves of categories.
+The following paper of Melliès compares the representability condition of (Linton 69) with the Segal condition that distinguishes those simplicial sets that are the nerves of categories.

 The example of idempotent monads is discussed also in